michidk/vscli/README.md

 - `--command`: Specify which editor command to use (e.g., "code", "code-insiders", "cursor")
 - `--behavior`: Set the launch behavior ("detect", "force-container", "force-classic")
 - `--config`: Override the path to the dev container config file, or pass a config name to resolve from the config directory
+- `--remote-host`: Open the given path on a remote SSH host alias configured for VS Code Remote SSH
 - Additional arguments can be passed to the editor executable by specifying them after `--`

 The `recent` command additionally supports: